AMD: Radeon Technologies Group

 In September 2015, AMD separated the graphics technology division of the company into an independent internal unit called the Radeon Technologies Group (RTG), headed by Raja Koduri.
 This gave the graphics division of AMD autonomy in product design and marketing.
 The RTG then went on to create and release the Polaris and Vega microarchitectures released in 2016 and 2017, respectively.
 In particular the Vega, or fifth-generation GCN, microarchitecture includes a number of major revisions to improve performance and compute capabilities.

 In November 2017, Raja Koduri left RTG and CEO and President Lisa Su took his position.
 In January 2018, it was reported that two industry veterans joined RTG, namely Mike Rayfield as senior vice president and general manager of RTG, and David Wang as senior vice president of engineering for RTG.
 In January 2020, AMD announced that its second-generation RDNA graphics architecture was in development, with the aim of competing with the Nvidia RTX graphics products for performance leadership.
-In October 2020, AMD announced their new RX 6000 series series GPUs, their first high-end product based on RDNA2 and capable of handling ray-tracing natively, aiming to challenge Nvidia's RTX 3000 GPUs.
+In October 2020, AMD announced its new RX 6000 series series GPUs, their first high-end product based on RDNA2 and capable of handling ray-tracing natively, aiming to challenge Nvidia's RTX 3000 GPUs.

 Semi-custom and game console products

 In 2012, AMD's then CEO Rory Read began a program to offer semi-custom designs.
 Rather than AMD simply designing and offering a single product, potential customers could work with AMD to design a custom chip based on AMD's intellectual property.
 Customers pay a non-recurring engineering fee for design and development, and a purchase price for the resulting semi-custom products.
-In particular, AMD noted their unique position of offering both x86 and graphics intellectual property.
+In particular, AMD noted its unique position of offering both x86 and graphics intellectual property.
 These semi-custom designs would have design wins as the APUs in the PlayStation 4 and Xbox One and the subsequent PlayStation 4 Pro, Xbox One S, Xbox One X, Xbox Series X/S, and PlayStation 5.
-Financially, these semi-custom products would represent a majority of the company's revenue in 2016.
+(Note: Attributed to multiple sources:) Financially, these semi-custom products would represent a majority of the company's revenue in 2016.
 In November 2017, AMD and Intel announced that Intel would market a product combining in a single package an Intel Core CPU, a semi-custom AMD Radeon GPU, and HBM2 memory.